-1979 Army “basics” and my buddy Graham and I are hitch-hiking from Potch to Harrismith.
-At last, in the darkness of that Friday night a clapped-out bakkie stopped.
+1979 Army “basics” – basic training – and my buddy Graham DryBright Lewis and I are hitch-hiking from Potch to Harrismith.
+Waiting for a next ride outside Villiers in the darkness of that Friday night a clapped-out bakkie stopped.
+At last.
 Jump on, says the weirdo who looks three sheets to the wind, while handing us a quart of beer to share.

-Screaming along the road near Villiers glancing nervously through the back window into the cab and over the driver’s shoulder, we glance at each other, trying to be casual.
+Screaming along the road to Warden we glance nervously over our shoulders through the back window into the cab and over the driver’s shoulder.
 The speedo needle was quivering at 135kmh!
+We glance at each other, trying to be casual.
+Nonchalant.

 Suddenly a loud schlap schlap schlap schlap sound and the bakkie lurches.
 Burst tyre!